nus-cs2103-AY1920S2/duke/docs/README.md

 `Noted!
 I've removed this task:`<br>
 `[T][√] Tomorrow's Homework`<br>
-`Now tou have 2 tasks in the list.`
+`Now you have 2 tasks in the list.`

 <br/>